TobiasBuchholz/Plugin.Firebase/docs/cloud_messaging.md

  "data" : {
-     "body" : "body of your notification in data", "title": "title of your notification in data", "is_silent_in_foreground": false
+     "body" : "body of your notification in data", "title": "title of your notification in data", "is_silent_in_foreground": "false"
  }
 }'
 ```

 #### Extra flags
 ##### is_silent_in_foreground
-- add `"is_silent_in_foreground": true` to the `data` payload to prevent showing the local push notification - as the name suggests, this only works when the app is in foreground otherwise the notifications will still be shown
+- add `"is_silent_in_foreground": "true"` to the `data` payload to prevent showing the local push notification - as the name suggests, this only works when the app is in foreground otherwise the notifications will still be shown

 ## Troubleshooting